IP & Licensing FAQ

 Invention Disclosures

 An Invention Disclosure (ID) is a description of your invention or development that is provided to Yale Ventures.
 The ID lists all collaborating sources of support and includes information necessary to begin pursuing protection and commercialization activities.
-To initiate the process, please disclose your invention online or email, fax or hand deliver the fully signed Invention Disclosure to Yale Ventures.
-This document will be treated as “confidential.”
+To initiate the process, please disclose your invention online to Yale Ventures.
+This document will be treated as confidential.
 Using the Disclosure, Yale Ventures can then generate a non-confidential description of your invention to assist in marketing the technology and creating confidentiality agreements with outsiders to allow more detailed exchanges of information with potential partners.

 When you disclose your invention to Yale Ventures, it starts a process that could lead to the commercialization of your technology.
 On the part of Yale Ventures, this may involve beginning the legal protection process and working to identify outside development partners.
 If government funds were used for your research, you are required to file a prompt disclosure.
 Similar requirements may exist for other sponsored projects.

-You can submit an Idea whenever you feel you have discovered something unique with possible commercial value.
+You can submit whenever you feel you have discovered something unique with possible commercial value.
+If you do not know if there is commercial value, connect with us to explore that.
 This should be done well before presenting the discovery through publications, poster sessions, conferences, press releases, or other communications.
 Once publicly disclosed (i.e., published or presented in some form), an invention may have restricted or minimal potential for patent protection outside of the United States.
 Differences exist between the U.S. and other countries on the impact of early publication on a potential patent.
 For example, once you have presented the information publicly or the abstract has been made available publicly, your invention is not patentable in many countries.
 Be sure to inform Yale Ventures of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal, dissertation/Master’s thesis, publication, or other public presentation of the invention.

 Typically, research tools are materials such as antibodies, vectors, plasmids, cell lines, mice, and other materials used as “tools” in the research process.
 Research tools do not necessarily need to be protected by patents in order to be licensed to commercial third parties and generate revenue for your laboratory.
-If you have research tools that you believe to be valuable, or wish to provide to others (including research collaborators), Yale Ventures will work with you to develop the appropriate protection, licensing and distribution strategy.
+If you have research tools that you believe to be valuable, or wish to provide to others (including research collaborators), please submit a disclosure here and Yale Ventures will work with you to develop the appropriate strategy.

 Ownership of Intellectual Property